extratone/bilge/drafts/Against a Social Media Methodology.md

 ![lol Artifact](https://i.snap.as/vopPn5mt.png)

-## A rushed request for pause & reflection.
+## A rushed request for pause & reflection on *why* we use social media.

 A big theme in my 20s has been coming (slowly) to terms with the fact that I built my entire adult social life around a single, centralized social media Web Site.
 I mentioned this in [my Tweetbot 6 review](https://bilge.world/tweetbot-6-ios-review), recently, but - as I also strive to be a more sincere person and spend more time adding value to _others_’ lives - I’ve concluded that it is the time now to speak as openly and vulnerably as I can about my “Social Media Methodology.”
 Most of the resulting insights will not be new information, but I continue to encounter greater and greater confusion in the face of my well-meaning behavior online and I have decided to stop disregarding it.